dawid-nowak/spark-cassandra/README.md

 This allows running Apache Spark Standalone co-resident with Apache Cassandra Distributed Database.

-The image is based on https://hub.docker.com/_/cassandra/ with some additions to get Apache Spark running
+The image is based on https://hub.docker.com/_/cassandra/ with some additions to get Apache Spark running.

 # running with compose
 Ideally you would run it using docker compose ( see yml file provided).
 This will ensure that you start master and a worker node on the same network so they can see each other.